noelforte/eleventy-plugin-vento/readme.md

 One exception to Vento plugins is the `autoTrim` plugin which is bundled with Vento, and by extension, this plugin.
 This plugin provides a convenient way to control whitespace in the output by collapsing spaces left behind when Vento's tags are removed.

-To trim the default tags, set the `autotrim` plugin option to `true`.
+To trim space around the default tags and all Eleventy paired shortcodes, set the `autotrim` plugin option to `true`.

 ```js
 eleventyConfig.addPlugin(VentoPlugin, {